nikala369/webcraft/docs/component-development-guide.md

 - `BusinessTypeSelectorComponent`: For selecting business types
 - `ComponentCustomizerComponent`: Modal for editing sections
 - `FontSelectorComponent`: For selecting website fonts
+- `MediaUploaderComponent`: For uploading and managing images and videos
+- `CheckoutComponent`: For handling template purchase and subscription

 ## Component Structure